coreinfrastructure/best-practices-badge/doc/other.md

     is needed for support and analysis, and also useful for measuring the presence of hardening features in the compiled binaries.

-WAKKA

 *   <a name="build_non_recursive"></a>
-    The project's build system MUST NOT recursively build subdirectories if there are cross-dependencies in the subdirectories.
+    The build system for the software produced by the project MUST NOT recursively build subdirectories if there are cross-dependencies in the subdirectories.
     <sup>[<a href="#build_non_recursive">build_non_recursive</a>]</sup>

     *Details*: The project build system's internal dependency information